mampfes/hacs_waste_collection_schedule/doc/ics/alp_lup_de.md

 ## How to get the configuration arguments

-- Goto <https://alp-lup.de/Service-Center/Abfuhrtermine/Abfallkalender/> and select your location.
+- Go to <https://alp-lup.de/Service-Center/Abfuhrtermine/Abfallkalender/> and select your location.
 - Click on `Exportieren iCal` and copy the link below `URL in Kalender-App einbinden`.
 - Replace the `url` in the example configuration with this link.
 - Replace the year in the url with `{%Y}` (as shown in the example).